Collingham, Nottinghamshire: History

-More information is available on the village's website Collingham Website

 Facilities

 Local amenities include the Co-op and One-Stop convenience stores, butcher's, general store, newsagent and post office.
 There is a medical centre/dentist/pharmacy complex which serves much of the surrounding area, plus a library in the same building.
 Now collectively known as Collingham Village Centre, negotiations are currently under way between Collingham Parish Council, Lincolnshire Co-operative, Collingham Football Club, and other interested parties, to build a new, much larger, Co-op supermarket, and a greatly enlarged car park.
 This will add another two to four retail outlets in the Village Centre, and is supported by the majority of the villagers who voted in a Parish Council survey.

 There are some sporting facilities in Collingham, notably Collingham F.C. and Collingham Cricket Club.
 There are also facilities for tennis, bowling and croquet while the nearby River Trent seems very popular with anglers.

 Collingham is fairly easy to get to by road or railway, being very close to the A46 and 5.5 miles from the A1/A46 junction at Newark-on-Trent.
 Collingham is served by the Nottingham-Lincoln railway line used by East Midlands Trains, which passes close to the east side of the village, where there is the station, and you can reach most parts of the Midlands.
 There is an East Coast station at Newark Northgate from which London can be reached as well as all locations on the East Coast Main Line.
 A bus service to Newark operates on an irregular basis, with two daily buses running to Lincoln on a daily basis.